marnixkoops/kendrite/README.md

 ### 💡 Concept

-Many QB engagements boil down to a tabular learning problem where the goal is learning a function to predict a target given some input data.
+Many QB projects boil down to a tabular learning problem where the goal is learning a function to predict a target given some input data.
 A significant amount of time, effort, and discussion are invested in understanding, mapping, and hand-crafting a large set of useful features to train a model.

 Neural networks can automate feature learning, greatly alleviating this effort.
-We have built a Kedro based pipeline that enables rapid testing with a neural approach for regression and classification problems without costly feature engineering.
+We have built a modular and ready-to-go pipeline that enables rapid testing with a neural approach for regression and classification problems without costly feature engineering.

 ### 🧱 Built upon